JetBrains/guide/site/dotnet/tutorials/resharper-essentials/unit-testing/index.md

 ### Testing our Code

 Unit tests help make sure code behaves as expected.
 ReSharper assists with writing and running tests.
-It has a [test runner](https://www.jetbrains.com/help/resharper/Unit_Testing__Index.html) that supports .NET testing frameworks like xUnit, NUnit, and MSTest, and several popular JavaScript/TypeScript frameworks like QUnit and Jasmine.
+It has a [test runner](https://www.jetbrains.com/help/resharper/Unit_Testing__Index.html) that supports .NET testing frameworks like xUnit, NUnit, and MSTest.

 ### Exploring Unit Tests